9 must-see Rick and Morty episodes to watch before the new shows

 Rick and Morty fans, it's almost time.
-Five brand new episodes of the Adult Swim animated show are coming beginning May 3, and will include an Alien movie tribute, a Star Wars homage, and more craziness featuring mad scientist Rick Sanchez and his grandson, Morty Smith.
-It's been a long time, and stuck-at-home fans can't wait for the new shows.
+Five brand new episodes of the Adult Swim animated show are coming beginning Sunday, May 3 and will include an Alien movie tribute, a Star Wars homage, and more craziness featuring mad scientist Rick Sanchez and his grandson Morty Smith.
+It's been a long time, and fans stuck at home due to coronavirus can't wait for the new shows.

 But while waiting, you may want to refresh your memories about life in the Rickverse.
 You can watch the first three seasons on Hulu or other streaming sources (we explain here), although if you missed the first five episodes of season four, you need Hulu + Live TV.